 With three popular bars in Center City (including fried-chicken-centric Bar Poulet), owners of this beloved local mini chain have the wine-cheese-beer thing down pat.
 The Washington Square West original at 11th and Spruce Streets is closest to the Convention Center, and its sidewalk seating is great for solo diners looking for light bites.
 Multiple locations.

+Ranked as one of Thrillist’s 33 Best Vegetarian and Vegan Restaurants in America, Vedge continues to exceed expectations for plant-based dishes.
 Rich Jacoby’s and Kate Landau’s vegetable mecca attracts vegan diners from all over, so it can be hard to get a reservation.
 But the bar in the elegant townhouse in Washington Square West is first-come, first-served and offers the same menu that draws raves from omnivores too.
 1221 Locust Street.

 A longtime Philadelphia go-to, this Rittenhouse restaurant features an excellent seafood-focused menu from James Beard Award-winning chef Greg Vernick.
 Solo diners will do well either at the kitchen counter in the back or the bar in the front.
 2301 Walnut Street.